Safety and Protection

 This flow monitor was developed as a safety device to be used with photochemical immersion well components, lamps, power supplies and immersion wells (cooling jackets).

-When the lamps are operating they are producing ultraviolet radiation, and also radiated heat – this heat must be removed to allow the lamp to operate at the correct temperature, and for the safety of the operators and their environment.
-The heat is removed by passing water through the immersion well that contains the lamp.
+When the lamps are operating they are producing ultraviolet or visible radiation, and also radiated heat – this heat must be removed to allow the lamp to operate at the correct temperature, and for the safety of the operators and their environment.
+The heat is removed by passing water, at flow rate of at least 2 litres per minute, through the immersion well that contains the lamp.

 When the flow monitor is first powered on the 'Mains On' LED will light and the 13A output socket will be off.